fatobias/doq-dot-benchmarks/README.md

 contain the complete benchmark results from a test which was run on the 16th of october 2025.
-The measurement directory contains many subdirectorie which might seem to have a crypting naming. here is the semantic meaning of the directory names
+The measurement directory contains many subdirectories which might seem to have a cryptic names.
+Here is the semantic meaning of the directory names

 bench_\<protocol\>\_\<DNS server\>\_\<number of clients\>